raspberrypilearning/comic-character/en/step_4.md

 --- /task ---

-You can use "string" formatting to combine all the form fields into one paragraph.

-You can also add your own message you want the user to see.
+You have previously used a text property to change an HTML element.

+You will use another property `.textContent` which finds and changes only the text content of an HTML element.

 --- task ---

-Select an HTML element with the id `summary-section`.

-Set the CSS display property to "block"
+Append the `.textContent` property to your `summaryParagraph` constant.

 --- code ---
 ---